Are you happy at work?

 While your work can provide a sense of fulfillment and accomplishment, it can also be a source of stress.
 Picture your commute to the office.
 When you're jammed shoulder-to-shoulder with train passengers or stuck in traffic, you're likely thinking of a dozen other things you'd rather be doing instead.

-You finally sit down at your desk, begin tackling your to-do list, and a coworker knocks on your cubicle wall to chat.
+You finally sit down at your desk, begin tackling your to-do list, and a coworker comes over to chat.
 Not only does this interrupt your workflow, but it also makes it harder to regain focus once the conversation ends.

 Now imagine what your day might look like without a commute or in-office distractions.
 How would it be different?